-Maintenance of Physical, Academic, and support facilities - The College regularly strives to meet the growing needs of the students with distinctive plans and specific policies to utilize the facilities available.
+Maintenance of Physical, Academic, and support facilities - The College regularly strives to meet the growing needs of the students with distinctive plans and specific policies to utilize the facilities available in an efficient manner.
 The optimum utilization of classrooms is ensured through the functioning of the college in two shifts.
-The Time Table committee forms the general timetable to accommodate all the students in their theory and practical classes.
+The Time Table committee forms the general timetable to accommodate all the students in their theory or practical classes without overlaps.
 The principal investigators of various Major and minor research projects of Science departments have research labs equipped with necessary instruments.
-The Central Instrumentation laboratory is well equipped and is available for faculty members, research scholars, and PG students.
+The Central Instrumentation laboratory is equipped with high-quality research instruments and is available for faculty members, research scholars, and PG students.
 The teachers, students, and scholars of other institutes are also permitted to utilize the resources of the labs on consultancy.
 The Computer lab, the English Language lab, the Commerce lab, and the Sanskrit lab have been upgraded.
 The Librarian and his team look after the maintenance of the library.
-The pest control process is done periodically electricians and plumbers consistently maintain the equipment.
+The pest control process is done periodically to protect the books from termites and fungi.
+Technical & Wi-Fi committee resolved the network issue.
+The electricians and plumbers consistently maintain the equipment.
 The entire campus is under surveillance.
 A barrier is fixed at the main entrance.
 The general cleaning work is done, supervised, and monitored by the staff in charge of the Cleanliness Committee.
-Ramps, wheelchairs, and special toilets are available in each block of the building.
+Ramps, wheelchairs, and special toilets are available in each block of the building and in the library for differently-abled students.